Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

 Book Jacket Design

 The success of a book, or a series of books, may be dependent on the cover design.
 The cover relays a great deal of nonverbal information about the content.
-The ultimate test is the bookshelf—either at actual book stores or on a website where a book becomes a mini-poster.
+The ultimate test is the bookshelf—either at actual bookstores or on a website where a book becomes a mini-poster.
 The designer’s job is to attract notice and provide a point of entry for the book.

 Signage Design